tchakabam/kondition/README.md

 Example:

 ```
-// we call done() when we are "done"
+// just some typical async test function for an object called "player"
 var MyPlayerTestFunction = function(player, done) {

       // we want to look at two things here - the player position and its state.

-      // initialize the position CondVar (we need to wrap the "action object" that will trigger events to update
+      // initialize the position CondVar (we need to wrap the "action object"
-      // this variable
+      // that will trigger events to update this variable

   var positionCondVar = new Runner.CondVar(player, 10000)
       .plug('positionChange').debug(),

       // same for the state. debug() is so we get a print off the values on console

       stateCondVar = new Runner.CondVar(player)
       .plug('stateChange').debug(),

       // here we build our domino chain... note that we can even wait for a bit if we want
       // and continue checking the next condition "later"

       chain = new Runner.ExpectationChain(player)
       .add(stateCondVar.expectEqual, States.IDLE, "should start in IDLE")
       .add(stateCondVar.expectEqual, States.LOADING, "should go to LOADING when we press play", player.play)